COVID Information for Students

 After finding the listings for your class(es), you will be presented with all of the available options.
 Some courses will have digital options that can be delivered by email; others will only have print options that will require shipping.
 Please allow additional time for shipping orders as UPS and USPS are experiencing delays due to COVID-19.

-College Credit Plus students should follow directions emailed from the UC CCP department.
-CCP students now have the ability to order online.
-Please follow the directions provided by the UC CCP department.
+College Credit Plus (CCP) students should follow directions emailed to you from the UC CCP department.
+CCP students have the ability to order online.
+CCP students should NOT choose the Rental option.
+Please do NOT enter a credit card.
+If asked to do so please go back to your order and choose a buy option.
+As payment you will choose “Bookstore Charge/Organization” and enter your M#.
+More detailed directions will be provided by the UC CCP department.

 If you have questions or problems with an order, please contact us at (513) 732-5203 or email me at email@example.com.
 Thank you for your patience in receiving a response.
 I am checking my e-mail daily and will get back to you with answers as quickly as I can.